chockalinga/AdaptFlow/README.md

-# Agent Generator
+# AdaptFlow

-A web application for generating AI agents using LangGraph and ReAct frameworks, powered by AWS Bedrock.
+A web application for generating AI agents and workflow powered by AWS Bedrock.

 ## Features